 Two other stories of note, less clever and more accessible, are ‘The Exploration Of Space’ and ‘Man In Transit’ (both 1972).
 The former begins with the opium-eating narrator lectured by a chessboard piece; the lesson concerns non-Euclidian space.
 Combining romantic and logical aesthetics, this Coleridge-in-Flatland whimsy is a knight’s tour-de-force.
 The latter is the relatively simple account of an orphan adopted by an airline.
 This odd tale is closer to Ballard with its implied landscapes of turbulence, stewardesses and plastic food-trays.

-In contrast, The Soul of the Robot (1974) is a slighter work, with a much less dense pattern of ideas and a thinner prose texture.
+In contrast, The Soul of the Robot affiliate link (1974) is a slighter work, with a much less dense pattern of ideas and a thinner prose texture.
 Most of the themes raised in this novel and its sequel, The Rod of Light (1985), have been dealt with more thoroughly by Sladek.
 Bayley was possibly gearing up for his most engrossing novel, The Garments of Caean (1976), a colourful, dandified and frilly epic with poisoned lining and a dénouement as abrupt as sharpened lapels.
 An array of flawed characters pin the plot in place, or are sewn onto the front of the tale like mismatched buttons.
-Dozens of SF standards cling to the hem of the book—the fashionable hero acquires a sentient suit, which gains control of his mind and eventually turns him into a ‘clothes-robot’ intent on carrying out the instructions of a weedy intelligence located on the edge of the galaxy.
+Dozens of SF standards cling to the hem of the book — the fashionable hero acquires a sentient suit, which gains control of his mind and eventually turns him into a ‘clothes-robot’ intent on carrying out the instructions of a weedy intelligence located on the edge of the galaxy.
 Peder Forbarth, sartorial cynic, manages to save the universe from one crisis only to precipitate a second, because of an unreasoning attachment to style.
-Caeanic society, a civilisation based on the Art of Attire, is suitably decadent, though not malicious, and—in a precarious twist—is shown to have evolved from an eccentric colony of Russian pseudorobots indulging in an eternal war with Japanese cyborgs.
+Caeanic society, a civilisation based on the Art of Attire, is suitably decadent, though not malicious, and — in a precarious twist — is shown to have evolved from an eccentric colony of Russian pseudorobots indulging in an eternal war with Japanese cyborgs.
 Absurd and magnificent, The Garments of Caean is Bayley at the peak of his considerable powers.